Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

-Single-cell and multi-omics datasets have become essential for GenAI models that learn cellular heterogeneity and relative expression profiles.
-CELLxGENE \cite{czi2025cz}, Human Lung scRNA-seq \cite{wang2020single}, Pancreas, Immune, and Lung Atlas \cite{luecken2022benchmarking}, and The Healthy Heart Atlas \cite{kanemaru2023spatially} enable generative representation learning throughout diverse tissues and biological conditions.
-Large-scale cellular directories, for instance, the Human and Mouse Cell Atlas \cite{simon2021integration} and 10x Genomics Multiome \cite{zheng2017massively} provide paired gene expression and chromatin availability data, supporting multimodal generative integration frameworks.
-Moreover, GTEx \cite{lonsdale2013genotype}, ARCHS4 RNA-seq \cite{seal2023genenames}, and CCLE \cite{barretina2012cancer} allow cross-tissue and cross-disease modeling of transcriptomic patterns, while CPTAC \cite{edwards2015cptac} and RPPA \cite{li2024protein} function as primary proteomic references for GenAI models focusing on protein expression synthesis and cancer proteogenomics.
-Integrative datasets such as OGEE \cite{gurumayum2021ogee} and RegPhos \cite{lee2011regphos} further enable predictive modeling of gene essentiality and PTMs, respectively.
+\x{Single-cell and multi-omics datasets are important resources for GenAI models that learn cellular diversity and gene expression patterns.
+CELLxGENE~\cite{czi2025cz}, Human Lung scRNA-seq~\cite{wang2020single}, the Pancreas, Immune, and Lung Atlas~\cite{luecken2022benchmarking}, and The Healthy Heart Atlas~\cite{kanemaru2023spatially} are commonly used for pretraining and benchmarking models such as scGPT~\cite{cui2024scgpt} and scBERT~\cite{yang2022scbert}.
+However, most samples in these datasets come from adult human tissues collected in well-funded research environments, while pediatric, elderly, and rare disease populations are less represented.
+Differences in tissue collection methods, sequencing platforms, and laboratory procedures can also introduce batch effects that are not always fully corrected.
+As a result, models may learn technical patterns in addition to true biological signals.
+Large cellular resources such as the Human and Mouse Cell Atlas~\cite{simon2021integration} and 10x Genomics Multiome~\cite{zheng2017massively} are widely used for multimodal pretraining and data integration, but the quality of cell-type annotations varies across studies.
+Rare cell populations are often grouped into broader categories or omitted because of limited sample numbers.
+GTEx~\cite{lonsdale2013genotype}, ARCHS4 RNA-seq~\cite{seal2023genenames}, and CCLE~\cite{barretina2012cancer} are frequently used for transcriptomic modeling, fine-tuning, and validation.
+However, CCLE is based on cancer cell lines and may not fully reflect the complexity of tumors in living organisms, while GTEx mainly contains healthy adult tissues and therefore provides limited coverage of disease-related gene expression patterns.
+CPTAC \cite{edwards2015cptac} and RPPA \cite{li2024protein} function as primary proteomic references for GenAI models focusing on protein expression synthesis and cancer proteogenomics.
+Integrative datasets such as OGEE \cite{gurumayum2021ogee} and RegPhos \cite{lee2011regphos} further enable predictive modeling of gene essentiality and PTMs, respectively.}

-Text-based datasets are essential for the development of LLMs in the biomedical and bioinformatics fields.
-PubMedQA \cite{jin2019pubmedqa} and GSC Biomedical Text Mining \cite{wu2021mining} are foundational for pretraining and fine-tuning LLMs to perform biomedical analysis, literature mining, and natural language generation.
-Knowledge databases such as OMIM \cite{amberger2015omim}, DisGeNet \cite{pilault2020extractive}, and GeneHop \cite{jin2023genegpt} capture complex gene–disease relationships, increasingly used in multi-hop reasoning and generative knowledge integration.
-ProtDescribe \cite{xu2023protst} and 1743 Bioinformatics Repositories \cite{russell2018large} provide textual annotations and repository-level outlines that enable the coordination of textual and molecular modalities for GenAI models tuned by instruction.
-Cross-domain resources such as GSM8k \cite{cobbe2021training} and Rdatasets \cite{arel2023rdatasets} are commonly used to fine-tune the mathematical and data reasoning of biomedical LLMs, while GTDB \cite{parks2018standardized} supports generative modeling in evolutionary and taxonomic contexts.